QIB-Sheffield/dbdicom/README.md

 |
 ```

-The files are *instances* of a specific DICOM class and correspond to real-world
-objects such as images or regions-of-interest.
-Instances are grouped into a *series*,
-and multiple series are grouped into *studies*.
-Typically a study consist of all the data
-derived in a single examination of a subject.
-Studies are grouped into *patients*,
-which correspond to the subjects the study is performed upon.
-A *patient* can be an actual patient, but can also be a healthy volunteer, an animal,
-a physical reference object, or a digital reference object.
+The files are *instances* of a specific DICOM class and correspond to real-world objects such as images or regions-of-interest.
+Instances are grouped into a *series*, and multiple series are grouped into *studies*.
+Typically a study consist of all the data derived in a single examination of a subject.
+Studies are grouped into *patients*, which correspond to the subjects the study is performed upon.
+A *patient* can be an actual patient but can also be a healthy volunteer, an animal, a physical reference object, or a digital reference object.

 To return a list of all patients, studies, series or instances in the folder: